-Cannibalism has existed in world since time immemorial but bizarre incidences of humans eating their own species are fortunately rare.
-The practice revolts us but are we not also morbidly fascinated by chilling tales of man eating man?
+Cannibalism has existed in the world since time immemorial but bizarre incidences of humans eating their own species are fortunately rare.
+The practice revolts us but are we not also morbidly fascinated by chilling tales of man-eating man?
 A recent case of cannibalism in Kenya suggests perhaps that we are.

 According to anthropologists, there are various forms of cannibalism which include ritual cannibalism, survival cannibalism, eating the dead from one’s own community (‘endocannibalism’), or one’s enemies (‘exocannibalism’), even ‘sexual cannibalism’.

 THE SURVIVORS OF FLIGHT 571

 People of sound mind have been caught in life-threatening situations where they have been forced to eat the dead in order to survive.
 One such incident occurred in 1972 where Survivors of Uruguayan Air force Flight 571 that crashed into the Andes confessed that they were forced to eat the dead in order to survive before they were rescued 72 days later.

 Ritual cannibalism is common with devil worshippers who kill and eat various body parts of fellow human beings for ritual purposes, to satisfy the gods or bring rain.
 Such cannibalistic incidents were common in Kenya in the 1990’s and were accompanied by rampant kidnappings.
 Children would be kidnapped only for their bodies to be discovered dumped on various parts of the country, with different body parts like, the heart, tongue and genitalia missing.